christianantonyquero/christianantonyquero.github.io/index.md

 You can use the [editor on GitHub](https://github.com/christianantonyquero/christianantonyquero.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-I created a sorting visualizer  [Jekyll](https://christianantonyquero.github.io/visualizer)
+I created a sorting visualizer  [Sorting visualizer](https://christianantonyquero.github.io/visualizer)

 ### Markdown